 First woman Archbishop of Canterbury pledges to speak out on misogyny

-Dame Sarah Mullally has been legally confirmed as the new top bishop in the Church of England.
+Dame Sarah Mullally has been legally confirmed as the new top bishop in the Church of England after a heckler briefly interrupted the ceremony.

 The first female Archbishop of Canterbury has vowed to speak out on misogyny, as she was confirmed in her new role as the Church of England’s top bishop.